General Santos: Economy

 As of 2000, there are 59 banks serving the city.
-This composed of 46 commercial banks, 5 savings banks, 7 rural banks and 1 cooperative bank.
+This includes 46 commercial banks, five savings banks, seven rural banks and 1 cooperative bank.
 Aside from this, there are 48 lending institutions as well as 49 pawnshops providing emergency loan assistance.

 Shopping

 General Santos is the shopping capital of the Soccksargen region.
 Residents from nearby towns and provinces visit the city to do shopping and enjoy life and leisure activities.
 There are several huge shopping malls in the city, notable ones are KCC Mall of Gensan, SM City General Santos, Robinsons Place GenSan, Gaisano Mall of GenSan, RD Plaza (Fitmart), Veranza Mall, and the newest addition to the city which is RD City Mall located at Barangay Mabuhay, Unitop Shopping Mall in Barangay Dadiangas West and AllHome (soon in Barangay Katangawan, Circumferential Road).
 SM Savemore has two branches in the city and another branch will be built within the downtown area.
 There are also news about building an Ayala Mall and Puregold.
 These malls are home to both national and international brands of retail merchandise as well as restaurants and cafes.
 There are many merchandise and large groceries owned by local and foreign Chinese, Taiwanese and Korean businessmen in the city.